 Free Customizable Bullet Journal Printables

 If you love the Bullet Journal (BuJo) system developed by Ryder Carroll but don’t have the time to make one yourself from scratch then these printables might help you.
-They are totally customizable so you can edit the text to use them for any purpose.
+They are totally customizable so you can edit the text and use them for any purpose.
 Just click on “customize” to edit the titles or to add more text.
-If you don’t want to use a template or don’t like our templates then you can use our online bullet journal maker to make your own bullet journal from scratch but without drawing anything.
-It offers hundreds of hand drawn elements that can be added with a click of a button.
+If you don’t want to use a template or don’t like our ready-made templates then you can use our online bullet journal maker to make your own bullet journal from scratch but without drawing anything.
+The app offers hundreds of hand drawn elements that can be added with a click of a button.

 How to make a bullet journal